Pirates vs. Royals Player Props Betting Odds

-Bryan Reynolds is one of the top players with prop bets for the taking when the Kansas City Royals and the Pittsburgh Pirates meet at Kauffman Stadium on Tuesday (at 8:10 PM ET).
+Bobby Witt Jr. and Bryan Reynolds are two of the top players with prop bets on the table when the Kansas City Royals and the Pittsburgh Pirates play at Kauffman Stadium on Wednesday (beginning at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!